My thoughts are images that I have made.

 Two key ideas then are presented in this (and related) lessons.

 First, we have to begin to see beyond form to content.
-A good model for this is Jesus’ view of the crucifixion.
+A good model for this is how the course reframes traditional interpretations of the crucifixion.
 In Special Principles of Miracle Workers he notes that when he asked God to forgive the soldiers responsible for his execution he wasn’t talking about the execution itself but rather the wrong-mindedness symbolized by it.
 The suggestion is that the particular form that the error takes does not matter, but the underlying thought process giving rise to it does.
 We have to begin to get in the habit of looking – of seeing – beyond the forms, or images, that our thoughts construct.

 The second idea in this lesson has to do with cause-and-effect.
 We tend to believe that we are victims of the world – outside influences act on us, driving our behavior.
 It seems logical enough, right?
 But A Course in Miracles asks us to consider that the exact opposite is what’s true – that we look inside, decide what kind of world we want to see, and then project it outward.
 Nothing happens that we haven’t specifically asked for.
 We are not passive victims but powerful actors playing at passivity.